-OHFN and the 317 Board are pleased to share this progress report.
-It highlights a funding partnership related to the integration of behavioral health and primary care in southeastern Ohio during the second implementation year, September 2014 - August 2015.
+OHFN and the 317 Board are pleased to share this report, highlighting a funding partnership focused on the integration of behavioral health and primary care in southeastern Ohio.